 In invited commentary on infectious diseases in JAMA Network Open, published September 25, 2020, Rohan Khananchi, Charlesnika Evans, and Jasmine Marcelin make several claims about systemic racism’s role in an infectious disease in “Racism, Not Race, Drives Inequality Across the COVID-19 Continuum.”
 I do not find the article compelling.
 However it is illustrative of the problems with this type of research.

 Demographic disparities are not automatically indicators of racism.
 If one argues that racism drives demographic differences, then one cannot at the same time a priori define demographic differences as racism.
 That move conflates the dependent variable (difference/inequality) with the theorized independent variable (racism).
 The argument becomes circular/self-confirmatory/self-sealing.
-The argument commits the fallacy of misplaced concreteness by treating abstractions in a concrete way (I will explain below).
+The argument commits the fallacy of misplaced concreteness by treating abstractions in a concrete way, as well as the ecological fallacy (I explain below).
 That the paper sneaks a claim of lack of fairness or justice into the situation by using the term “inequity” gives away the political agenda.
 The assumptions made in this article are unscientific.

 If the paper were to proceed on a rational basis, it would define racism in a way that allowed for its evaluation as a causal factor (conceptualize/operationalize).
 The claim that race explains differences in human populations and/or laws/policies based on purported racial differences defines racism.
 What is the evidence that any human beings supposed in the literature were motivated by racist beliefs?
 Where are the laws and policies based on this belief?
 If there were laws/policies in place that segregated medical care on the basis of race, or forced blacks to live in impoverished communities, then institutional/systemic racism might play a contributing role in the demographic inequalities identified.
 But these systems were dismantled more than fifty years ago in America.
 Today it is illegal to discriminate against blacks on the basis of race.